Chanua

 Solution delivery

-and confidence, and sparks important discussions about girls in STEM.
+teamwork, builds knowledge and confidence, andsparks important discussions about girls in STEM.
 Finally, exposition to the game contributes to enhancing female community resilience.

 Reflection & learnings